 Back Row (left to right): Coach Fred Kopko, De'Shamoi Greaves, Willis Pinney, Keith Gruel(EM), Roberto Tapia, Nykebo Warner, Jahkeem Sackey, Coach Wayne Harvey.

-The Virgin Island Jaguars placed third in the 2016 Small Fry Puerto Rico Invitational.
+The V.I.
+Jaguars placed third in the 2016 Small Fry Puerto Rico Invitational.
 In game 1 against Torrimar, the Jaguars won 45-40.
 De'Shamoi Greaves was the lead scorer with 16 points, 4 steals, and 2 assists.
 Jafari Samuel added 12 points and 3 steals.

 In Game 13 of the tournament, the VI Jaguars defeated Columbia with the score 58-26.
 Eleven different scorers keyed the effort for the Jaguars, including double-digit leaders De'Shamoi Greaves (15 points), Jah’Fari Samuel (10 points), and Devante Callwood (10 points).
 Michael Ramirez tallied 10 points to lead Columbia.

 The VI Jaguars bounced back from their loss and defeated the Avalon Runners, 60-36, in Game 7.
-St. Thomas limited the Runners to 12 fourth-quarter points and had three double-digit scorers in De'Shamoi Greaves (21), Jah'Fari Samuel (14), and Khamani Olivacee (10).
+The VI Jaguars limited the Runners to 12 fourth-quarter points and had three double-digit scorers in De'Shamoi Greaves (21), Jah'Fari Samuel (14), and Khamani Olivacee (10).
 The Runners got 12 points from Jherrone Jones and 11 points from Toryn Parks-Bay.

-NBE supports the VI Jaguars Small Fry Basketball Team.
-Small Fry Basketball is a developmental and extremely competitive basketball program, which provides participants the opportunity to develop basketball skills, travel and have fun.
+NBE supports the V.I.
+Jaguars Basketball Team.
+Small Fry Basketball is a developmental and extremely competitive basketball program, which provides participants with the opportunity to develop basketball skills, travel and have fun.
 The Small Fry Basketball Association consists of teams from the United States and the Caribbean.
 All team and player expenses are paid by NBE.
 Expenses Include travel, league fees, uniforms, and equipment.
-To learn more about the VI Jaguars Small Fry Basketball Team and all other the programs that NBE supports in conjunction with Caribbean Rose, Inc. go to the Caribbean Rose website here.